 The closing control devices furnished on electrically operated circuit breakers are the closing spring charging motor, the "X" close coil, and the "Y" relay.
-The "X" close coil when energized, releases the stored fenergy of the closing springs causing the circuit breaker to close.
+The "X" close coil when energized, releases the stored energy of the closing springs causing the circuit breaker to close.
 The "Y" relay coil prevents additional operation of the "X" closing coil while the close button is depressed should the breaker automatically trip upon closing.
-A second close operation can not occur until the close push button is released deeting align the "Y" relay coil and the close push button is released deeting align the "Y" relay coil and the close push button is again depressed.
+A second close operation can not occur until the close push button is released deenergizing the "Y" relay coil and the close push button is again depressed.